dustinpfister/blog_posts/_posts/js-array-every.md

 <!-- more -->

 ## 1 - Some basic Array every method examples

+In this section I will be going over a few quick simple examples of the array every method.

 ### 1.1 - Just a test all for number type example